ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips-and-tricks/analyze-with-ipynb/_index.md

 - **Cell 1 will be overwritten:** All changes will be lost.
 - Content of Cell 2 will never be deleted.
 Lines that do not already *exist fuzzily* will be added.
 For example, a line that has been commented will not be added again.
 - Cell 3 and onwards are not altered.
+New in Version 2.2: re-triggering appends a new cell with a line that loads the latest file.